Years ago, a software guru-turned-entrepreneur Peter Armstrong coined an aphorism that likely had hidebound traditionalists scratching their heads.

 With a finished book on your hands, you’ll even be able to expand your outreach strategy to venues that wouldn’t normally give you the time of day, from book review blogs with highly engaged followings to local literary events that will let you make connections in person.

-Simply put: having a book in addition to a business means more eyes on you and on your work.
+Simply put: a book means more eyes on you and on your work.

 With all this extra attention, you can make an impression on audiences who would otherwise never know your name.
 And now that they’ve heard of you, they might realize that your company offers exactly what they need.